 Nursing courses are recorded in terms of semester hours.
 One course semester hour of credit is equivalent to a 50-minute period of theoretical class work and three-hours of clinical course work per week per semester.
 A Fall and Spring semester consists of the equivalent of 15 weeks of regularly scheduled student instructional activity and a two-week exam period.
-Consult the summer schedule for specific information about summer course offerings.

 CURRICULUM PROGRESSION and COURSE REQUIREMENTS POLICY